 2. 1.
 DEFINITIONS.

 2.1.1.
-Aquaculture: The activity of cultivating aquatic organisms, including fish, mollusks, and crustaceans.
+Aquaculture: The activity of farming aquatic organisms, including fish, mollusks, and crustaceans.

 2.1.2.
-Additive: Any substance that is not normally consumed as food in itself, nor used as a basic ingredient in food, whether or not it has nutritive value, and whose intentional addition to food for technological purposes (including organoleptic purposes) in its phases of production, processing, preparation, treatment, packaging, packing, transport, or storage, results or may reasonably be expected to result, directly or indirectly, by itself or its by-products, in it becoming a component of the food or an element affecting its characteristics.
-This definition does not include "contaminants" or substances added to food to maintain or improve nutritional qualities.
+Additive: Any substance which is not normally consumed as a food by itself and not normally used as a typical ingredient of food, whether or not it has nutritive value, the intentional addition of which to food for a technological (including organoleptic) purpose in the manufacture, processing, preparation, treatment, packing, packaging, transport or holding of such food results, or may reasonably be expected to result, directly or indirectly, in it or its by-products becoming a component of, or otherwise affecting the characteristics of, such foods.
+This definition does not include "contaminants" or substances added to food for maintaining or improving nutritional qualities.

 2.1.5.
-Contaminant: Any chemical, microbiological, or biological agent, or other substance not intentionally added to food, which may compromise its safety or the suitability of the food.
+Contaminant: Any chemical agent, microbiological or biological agent, or other substance not intentionally added to food that may compromise food safety or suitability.

 2.1.6.
 Crustaceans: Mostly aquatic arthropods, equipped with mandibles and antennae, such as crabs and lobsters.

 2.1.7.
-Demersal species: Fish that live in the water column and associate with the seabed.
+Demersal Species: Fish that live in the water column and are associated with the seabed.

 2.1.8.
-Pelagic species: Fish that carry out their entire biological cycle in the water column.
+Pelagic Species: Fish whose entire biological cycle occurs within the water column.

 2.1.9.
 Freshness: A property related to the time, temperature, handling, processing, or characteristics of a fishery food.

 2.1.10.
-Visual inspection: A non-destructive examination of fishery products, without using image-magnifying means and under good lighting conditions; if necessary, the examination can be performed by illuminating the lower surface where fillets are placed for inspection.
+Visual Inspection: A non-destructive examination of fishery products, without using image-magnifying means and under good lighting conditions; if necessary, the examination can be performed by illuminating the lower surface where the fillets are placed for inspection.

 2.1.11.
-Maximum microbiological limit: The maximum limit permitted by the Competent Authority, based on the absence, presence, or number of microorganisms, per unit of mass, volume, surface area, or batch.
+Maximum Microbiological Limit: The maximum limit permitted by the Competent Authority, based on the absence, presence, or number of microorganisms, per unit of mass, volume, surface area, or lot.

 2.1.12.
-Maximum residue limit: The level of residue of an authorized chemical substance permitted by the Competent Authority in products intended for human consumption.
+Maximum Residue Limit: The maximum concentration of residue of a chemical substance authorized by the Competent Authority in products intended for human consumption.

 2.1.13.
-Ready-to-eat: Foods that can be purchased and consumed without any further preparation by the consumer.
+Ready-to-Eat: Foods that can be purchased and consumed without any additional preparation by the consumer.

 2.1.14.
-Veterinary drug: Any natural, synthetic, or semi-synthetic substance or product, and any mixture of those substances or products, used for the diagnosis, prevention, treatment, and relief of diseases or abnormal physical states, or their symptoms, and for the restoration or modification of organic functions in animals; cosmetics are included.
-This definition includes all additives with pharmacological properties, such as coccidiostats, antibiotics, and growth promoters, used in animal feed, as well as pesticides and cosmetic-type products for veterinary use, and medicated feeds marketed at therapeutic concentrations.
+Veterinary Drug: Any natural, synthetic, or semi-synthetic substance or product and any mixture of these substances or products used for the diagnosis, prevention, treatment, and alleviation of diseases or abnormal physical states, or the symptoms thereof, and for the restoration or modification of organic functions in animals; this includes cosmetics.
+Also included in this definition are all additives with pharmacological properties such as coccidiostats, antibiotics, and growth promoters used in animal feed, as well as pesticides, veterinary cosmetic-type products, and medicated feeds marketed in therapeutic concentrations.

 2.1.15.
-Mollusks: Soft-bodied invertebrate animals, naked or protected by a shell; such as snails, oysters, and slugs.
+Mollusks: Soft-bodied invertebrate animals, either naked or protected by a shell, such as snails, oysters, and slugs.

 2.1.16.
-Fresh fish: Refers to fish or fish-based preparations that, in their final form, have not undergone any preservation treatment other than refrigeration.
+Fresh Fish: Refers to fish or fish-based preparations that, in their final form, have not received any preservation treatment other than chilling.

 2.1.17.
-Fishery product: Products or derivatives from the capture of marine fauna, or from aquaculture production.
+Fishery Product: Products or derivatives originating from the capture of marine fauna, or from aquaculture production.

 2.1.18.
-Volatile bases test: A test for the determination of volatile basic nitrogen in the muscle of fresh fishery products.
+Volatile Base Test: A test for determining volatile basic nitrogen in the muscle of fresh fishery products.

 2.1.19.
-Residues: Any foreign substance, including its metabolites, found in fishery products and by-products, as a result of intentional application or accidental exposure, which constitutes a risk to human health.
+Residues: Any foreign substance, including its metabolites, found in fishery products and by-products as a consequence of intentional application or accidental exposure, that constitutes a risk to human health.

 2.1.20.
-Fishery by-product: A secondary product, generally useful and derived from a process applied to fishery products.
+Fishery By-product: A secondary product, generally useful and derived from a process performed on fishery products.

 2.2 Abbreviations.